I'm leaving a legacy of health for women to come.

 Was your question answered?
-Go to our Ask a Question page.
+Go to our Contact Us page.

 The Sister Study is the only long-term study in the United States and Puerto Rico of women ages 35 to 74 whose sisters had breast cancer.
 This important study is conducted by the National Institute of Environmental Health Sciences (NIEHS), one of the National Institutes of Health.
 The study will follow 50,000 women for at least 10 years to learn how environment and genes may affect the chances of getting breast cancer.